almostengr/nsbe-mp.org/docs/eday.md

 E-Day (Engineering Day) at the Park allows K–12th grade students an opportunity to participate in a number of hands-on activities and experiences focused on Science, Technology, Engineering and Math (S.T.E.M.).

-Engineering Day allows 3rd–12th grade students an opportunity to participate in a number of hands-on S.T.E.M. activities.

 ## E-Day 2022 Details

 ### When: August 27, 2022; 9AM-1PM

 ### Where: Oak Park; 1010 Forest Ave, Montgomery, AL

-### Who: Students of all Ages
+### Who: 3rd–12th grade students

+### What: Engineering Day allows students an opportunity to participate in a number of hands-on S.T.E.M. activities

 The rest of this years
 details for this year's Engineering Day at the Park have not been finalized at this time.